olbris/mcns_website/README.md

 You can set various flags to control the build process:

 - `--skip-thumbnails`: Skip generation of the thumbnails (by far the most expensive part)
-- `--skip-graphs`: Skip generation of the network graphs (second most expensive part)
+- `--skip-tables`: Skip generation of the connections tables
 - `--update-metadata`: Force updating the metadata (neuPrint/FlyTable)
 - `--clear-build`: Clear the build directory before building
+- `--clear-site`: Clear the site directory before building

+Obsolete:
+- `--skip-graphs`: Skip generation of the network graphs (second most expensive part)
+    - graphs are no longer included on the pages
+    - the option now defaults to `True`

 To serve the website locally, run: